Legal Responsibility for Passenger Injured or Killed in Motorcycle Accident

-Determining who is responsible for a motorcycle passengers injury or death as a result of a motorcycle accident requires an analysis of many factors by a qualified accident attorney.
+Determining who is responsible for a motorcycle passenger’s injury or death as a result of a motorcycle accident requires an analysis of many factors by a qualified accident attorney.

 Was there negligence on the part of the driver or another vehicle on the road?
 If the driver was speeding with a passenger and lost control of the motorcycle the drive would bear responsibility.
-There may be liability on the part of another vehicle on the road, where for instance, a car negligently forces a motorcycle off the road resulting in a crash.
+There may be a liability on the part of another vehicle on the road, where for instance, a car negligently forces a motorcycle off the road resulting in a crash.

-The accident may often be the result of dangerous road conditions or overgrowth of trees that obstruct a driver’s view.
+The accident may often be the result of dangerous road conditions or the overgrowth of trees that obstruct a driver’s view.
 These circumstances may result in liability on the part of a property owner or City or County that maintains the road.

 Another consideration is whether all California state laws and requirements for carrying a passenger were followed.
-Liability would also fall on the driver if they choose to carry a passenger in violation of the above discussed laws.
-The issue of comparative fault may also come in to play if a passenger elects to not wear a helmet while riding on a motorcycle especially where the passenger sustains a head injury.
+Liability would also fall on the driver if they choose to carry a passenger in violation of the above-discussed laws.
+The issue of comparative fault may also come into play if a passenger elects to not wear a helmet while riding on a motorcycle especially where the passenger sustains a head injury.

 Contact a Motorcycle Accident Lawyer:

 If you were injured in a motorcycle accident as a driver or passenger, please contact the attorneys at Martinez & Schill LLP for a free legal consultation.
-Our motorcycle injury attorneys can be reached in our San Diego office at 619-512-5995 or Riverside office at 951-200-4630.
+Our personal injury attorneys can be reached in our San Diego office at 619-512-5995 or Riverside office at 951-200-4630.

 *California Vehicle Code sections requiring children to sit in a car seat or child safety seat apply; therefore it is a violation to carry small children as a passenger on a motorcycle.